 Mission Bay is surrounded by the coastal suburbs of Pacific Beach, North Mission Beach, South Mission Beach and Bay Park.
 Locals living at the beach make full use of the beautiful beaches and bays to watch an incredible sunset or simply to ride their bikes along the boardwalk.
 These coastal neighborhoods are also home to many fine restaurants.

-Also here is Mission Bay Park, a 4,600-acre aquatic wonderland with attractions galore.
-The park includes 27 miles of sparkling ocean and bayfront beaches that attract boating and volleyball enthusiasts, water-skiers, sunbathers and people watchers.
+Mission Bay Park, a 4,600-acre aquatic wonderland with attractions galore.
+The park includes 27 miles of the sparkling ocean and bayfront beaches that attract boating and volleyball enthusiasts, water-skiers, sunbathers and people watchers.
 Plus, there are literally miles of beautifully landscaped parks on the bay with playgrounds and picnic areas for family outings.

-Here too is SeaWorld, and no trip to San Diego would be complete without seeing SeaWorld® San Diego.
+Mission Bay is also home to SeaWorld.
+No trip to San Diego would be complete without seeing SeaWorld® San Diego.
 It is set on 190 beautifully landscaped acres along the sparkling shores of Mission Bay Park.
 As you might expect, SeaWorld has something to offer everyone.
 This fun-filled marine park features thousands of fascinating ocean creatures including penguins, sharks and colorful fish.
 Plus, they have polar bears, beluga whales and walruses at Wild Arctic®.

 One of Mission Bay’s most picturesque areas is Quivira Basin (12).
 Once a small boating pier, it has grown into a beautiful resort area that is perfect for daytime activities.
 You’ll find boat brokerage firms, beautiful marinas, restaurants and a luxurious Hyatt Hotel.